What are the types of digital marketing?

 A. On-Page SEO: It is all about everything that is and can be seen on the page.
 On-page SEO relies on the content.

 C. Technical SEO: SEO is not just a part of the front end.
-There are factors on the back end of your website, like coding and other optimizations, that can not only enhance your website's loading speed but also be very SEO friendly.
+There are factors on the back end of your website, like coding and other optimizations, that can enhance your website's loading speed and be very SEO friendly.

 2- SEM (search engine marketing): While SEO is an organic strategy, SEM is the paid version of it.
 It basically goes like this: Whenever someone searches a keyword, ads will show up on SERPs.
 That is, of course, if you pay for this service.